Futsec/s-mastering-linux-jannis-seemann/workspace/cheatsheets/command-cheatsheet.md

 ```

 ##### uniq
-_The `uniq` command list only the unique values of a file, however, the file needs to be sorted first, as the `uniq`
-command only checks the lines subsequent to it, or directly under it.
-This is why people usually run `sort` and then
-pipes that stdout to `uniq`._

 ```sh
     sort file.txt | uniq
      ↪ _sort -u file.txt_
 ```

 ##### grep
-_`grep` allows us to search for patterns within a file or whatever is parsed to its stdin._

 ```sh
     ls | grep -F "file.txt"
     ip addr show | grep -F "inet"